Finding Myself in Borneo

 Tolkien’s famed Middle-Earth of The Lord of the Rings!
 The enterprising duo establish the North Borneo Frodo Society (NBFS), an organization Tolkien joins.
 McKee’s return trips are poignant reminders of the value in cultural exchange.

-Buy in paper, ebook and audiobook
+Buy in paperback, ebook, and audiobook:

 Also available at independent bookstores and libraries that can access the Ingram Book Catalog.